Tackling London's housing crisis

 The London Housing Strategy sets out the Mayor's plans to tackle the capital's housing crisis and his vision to provide all Londoners with a good quality home they can afford.

-The strategy follows on from consultation on a draft version last year and will be considered by the London Assembly and Secretary of State for Housing, Communities and Local Government.
+The strategy follows on from consultation on a draft version last year and has been considered by the London Assembly and Secretary of State for Housing, Communities and Local Government.
+The strategy was formally adopted in August 2018.

 The housing crisis is the greatest challenge facing London today, and tackling it is one of the Mayor's biggest priorities.